 After reviewing various BPM systems, Humana chose an IBM BPM software suite that included IBM Business Process Manager Advanced V8.5 and Operational Decision Manager.
 They established a Process Innovation team - a hybrid group of individuals who demonstrated exemplary skills in creative thinking and programming from both business and IT perspectives.
 This would be the core team that would eventually master the new IBM tools that would enable them to effectively and efficiently create new processes.

 Humana needed training expertise to accomplish their goals and maximize the value of their investment.
-They needed an agile training provider that could ensure a fast turnaround, provide guidance on curriculum structure and accommodate onsite and remote learners, including providing self-paced training for some foundational topics.
+They needed an agile training provider that could ensure a fast turnaround, provide guidance on curriculum structure and accommodate onsite and remote learners, including providing on-demand training for some foundational topics.